Updated: Jul 8

-10 weeks ago, I left my job and decided to set up on my own.
+10 weeks ago, I left my job and decided to set up my own business as an executive coach and leadership development consultant.
 I had a great role in a brilliant organisation, working with some amazing people.
 However as time passed and I climbed the ranks, I felt that I had got further away from the work I most enjoyed, being on the ground, delivering training and coaching to people in a wide variety of organisations, who were keen to learn new skills and put them to use to benefit both themselves and their organisation.

 The stand-out moments were those where people grew in confidence and felt empowered to change how they approached their career.
 In some cases, they would proudly tell me themselves, at the end of a leadership development programme.
 At other times, I would be told by their line manager, as part of a focus group to measure the success of a development event.
 Best of all was when I saw it for myself - being reunited with someone whom I had mentored years before, brimming with confidence and at the top of his game.

 I am risk-averse, so leaving the security of a good job was a big step.
 I am also a control freak, so once I had made the decision to go I had a carefully made plan - but you know what they say about best-laid plans!
 Due to a number of factors, I left a few months earlier than planned, and the fact that I feel remarkably relaxed about that has confirmed I made the right decision.

 10 weeks ago, I couldn’t foresee how the coronavirus would impact not just my fledgeling business, but that of many, many others.
 Here are three things I’ve learnt from the last 10 weeks, which I’m sharing here in case they are useful to others: